joshapeterson/My-Portfolio/README.md

 **Goal of Project**: Develop a deep learning model to accurately detect COVID-19 using chest x-ray images

-The purpose of this project was to create a deep learning model that accurately detects COVID-19 and other types of pneumonia using chest x-rays.
-Many of the existing models are trained on chest x-ray images of lungs and surrounding areas of the chest.
-In this project, we train a model on masked chest x-ray images to remove unwanted artifacts of the image so the model can focus on the vital parts of the image.
+The purpose of this project was to create a deep learning model that accurately detects COVID-19 and types of pneumonia using chest x-rays.
+Many of the existing models are trained on entire chest x-ray images and perform only a binary classification to detect COVID-19.
+In this project, we train a model on masked chest x-ray images to remove unwanted artifacts or areas of the x-ray image and perform multiclass classification to label an image as containing evidence of COVID-19 or types of pneumonia.
+The final developed deep learning model acheived an accuracy of 85%.
+Error analysis of the model indicated that most confusion arose due to the model misclassifying bacterial and viral pneumonia x-rays more often than other classes.
+Therefore, future work would involve improving the performance of this model on these classes.

 ***Image Preparation and Selection***